 If you’ve ever wondered why succulents have become so popular in recent years, just take another look at their intriguing, architectural shapes.
 You’ll quickly understand the attraction.
-But it’s also their low-maintenance reputation that have helped succulents emerge as best sellers in the natural world .
-There’s a good chance you’ll find them in a variety of neighborhood retail shops — from nurseries to large discount stores.
+But it’s also their low-maintenance reputation that has helped succulents emerge as best sellers in the natural world.
+There’s a good chance you’ll find them in a variety of neighborhood retail shops—from nurseries to large discount stores.

 Here are a few tips to consider:

 If you truly want a low-maintenance plant, choose from among the succulents that require less care.
 Avoid the temptation to pick up the first cute succulent you see in the store aisle just before you check out.
-Some of the most easy-to-care-for varieties include Crassula (aka Jade Plant), Haworthia Fasciata (Zebra Plant), Aloe, Echeveria and Sedum.
-If you are drawn to other succulents that require more care, treat them as you would when selecting other plants.
+Some of the most easy-to-care-for varieties include crassula (aka jade plant), Haworthia fasciata (zebra cactus), aloe, echeveria, and sedum.
+For succulents that require more care, treat them as you would when selecting other plants.
 Review the instructions on how to care for them and, of course, treat them accordingly.

 Repot Your Plants

 Often, you’re attracted to a succulent because it’s paired with a fun, adorable pot showing off the natural curves of the plant.
-However, be sure to abandon that small plastic pot and the accompanying soil within a day of two of bringing your new plant home.
-Choose a more sizable option to create a better growing environment for your plant.
+However, be sure to abandon that small plastic pot and the accompanying soil within a day or two of bringing your new plant home.
+Choose a more sizable plant container to create a better growing environment for your plant.
 Also, upgrade your soil to ensure you have proper nutrients and drainage.
 To create the best soil for planting, add pumice or perlite to your gardening soil.
 Also, many stores also carry a soil mixture that’s ideal for succulents.
-Look for soil that’s labeled as a Cactus and Succulent Soil Mix.
+Look for soil that’s labeled as a cactus and succulent soil mix.

 Location.
 Location.
 Location.